 Don’t expect to get a job after your very first interview.
 For every job opening, there are probably around twenty or more candidates.
 Be realistic and give yourself plenty of time.
 Use these interviews to see what is the most difficult for you, what you should improve upon and where you have a problem.

 Remember, the world is yours!
-Just be patient and you’ll eventually learn how to code and find your first job.
+Just be patient and you’ll eventually learn how to code and find your first software developer job.
 Good luck!